Nathaniel-Coulter/Obscura-Canvas-Uniformity/README.md

 **5️⃣ Sys-net:** This is just a normal network VM like how you'd connect to the internet on a normal os **(Fedora-41).**

 In sum — your first machine doesn't have to be a Windows10 machine.
-I also have a few other ISO's that i'd connect to this chain like Parrot, BlackArch (or Kali if you're based).
+I also have a few other ISO's that i'd connect to this chain like Parrot, BlackArch (or Kali if you're a 15yr old MentalOutlaw viewer).

 ## 📁 File Overview